Furtco01/WebScraper/README.md

-#README.md
-#This is the README for a python scraping project
+This is the README for a python scraping project